 Interest rate risk arises due to fluctuations in interest rates which impact on the value of short-term investments and financing activities.
-The Company's policy is to borrow funds at fixed rates of interest.
+The Company's policy is to be exposed to floating rates of interest.
 The Company uses interest rate contracts to convert the majority of borrowings to floating rates of interest and manage its exposure to interest rate movements on its debt, given the link with economic output and therefore the correlation over the longer term with commodity prices.